 IMPORTANT: Android manages and carefully guards the portion of internal storage where the system, apps, and most data for those apps are stored, because this area may contain your private information.
 It's not possible to view this portion of internal storage when you connect your device to a computer with a USB cable.
-The other portion of internal storage, where music, downloaded files, and so on are stored, remains visible for your convenience.
+The other portion of internal storage, where music, downloaded files, and so on are stored, remains visible for your convenience that's saved for offline use and streaming it via a Wi-Fi or mobile network.